Microsoft-Web/WebCampTrainingKit/Presentation/Build-and-deploy-ASPNET/GeekQuiz-Build-and-deploy-ASP/README.md

 <a name="Overview" />
 ## Overview ##

 In this demo you will create a new ASP.NET MVC application using the Web Application ASP.NET template, explain how routing works in MVC and show the default HomeController and Views.
-Then you will walk through the process of creating part of the GeekQuiz object model (TriviaQuestion) and leverage MVC scaffolding to create the controllers and views.
+Then you will walk through the process of creating part of the GeekQuiz object model (TriviaQuestion and TriviaOption) and leverage MVC scaffolding to create the controllers and views.
 Finally, you'll deploy the site to a new Microsoft Azure Web App created from within Visual Studio using the new tooling.

 <a id="goals" />
 ### Goals ###